Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

   + Logging catches to owner's DMs in multimode
   > *These features are based upon multimode which involves having multiple selfbot accounts.*
 * To avail these features, contact me on Discord @**Hyperclaw79#3570** where we can negotiate upon an offer and I'll give you my PayPal id.
-  > *Please ping me only for donations and not for support (unless you are already a donor).*
+  > *Please ping me only for donations and not for support (unless you are already a donor).
+Currently the price is $5.
+Better donate fast as the price will be bound to go up along with the demand.*
 * The other **advantages** upon being a donor would be:
   + Be the first to avail any bug fixes and new updates.
   + A special mention of your username in this readme. *(optional)*